WyattZZZZ/BankSim/README.md

 ﻿# WyattZZZZ <br>

 ## under deving
-The visual bank part was almost finished,
+The virtual bank part was almost finished,
 and Since the lack of LLM's API,
 I have no idea about generating more models to simulate the society. <br>
 ---